Application deadline October 12, 2017

 - A stipend for research

 - Opportunities to present research at campus-wide and national meetings

 Entry into the program is competitive; up to 12 students will be selected each year.

 Interested students are strongly recommended to enroll in NBIO 490, Seminar in Computational Neuroscience, in the fall.
 This course provides an exciting and accessible overview of computational neuroscience research on campus.
-We also strongly recommend a background in mathematics that includes a course of the equivalent of AMATH301 or AMATH422.
+We also strongly recommend a background in mathematics that goes beyond calculus, preferably including background in linear algebra and differential equations.
+Examples include a course of the equivalent of AMATH301 or AMATH422.

 Trainees will be expected to complete:

 (1) Two quarters of NBIO: 301 and 302.
 Laboratory participation is required for NBIO 301 only and will be undertaken in a separate section with distinct data analysis.

 (2) NBIO 303: Neuronal coding and computation.
 2 hrs/ week companion course to NBIO 301, covering mathematical approaches to neuronal excitability, networks and concepts of neural coding.
 Alternating seminar/workshop in programming for neuroscience.

 (3) PBIO 545, Quantitative Methods in Neuroscience.

 (4) At least one quarter of Journal Club in Computational Neuroscience.